Ehawk82/css-cardflip/README.md

 _________________________
 -forked from John Haugeland-
-because i'm tired of looking these up, and someone wanted to know how
+because i'm tired of looking these up, and someone(Ehawk [-edit by Ehawk]) wanted to know how

 adapted from [desandro's](https://desandro.github.io/3dtransforms/docs/card-flip.html)